Wildsong/docker-proxy/README.md

 * proxy_dhparam -- just holds the dhparam.pem file (this file gets copied to certs)
 * proxy_vhost -- holds nginx virtual host files
 * proxy_html -- letsencrypt uses this and needs to write files to it

+Anyway, logging.
+It's set to use syslog and that means it's going into the logs on the host machine.
+It's up to you to make sure the logs don't overflow.
+I am going to be setting up log analysis as a separate task.
+I wonder if I can do that in a Docker, too?
+Hmm.